Circle Line (Singapore): Line disruptions

 On 20 September 2011, a power fault disrupted train services at all 16 stations on the Circle Line.
 The four-hour delay left thousands of commuters stranded during rush-hour.
 It was reported that leaks and a damaged electrical cable along the Circle Line were the cause of the disruption.
-The disruption started at about 5.30 am.
-Train services were gradually restored from 8 am and all services were restored just before 10 am.
+The disruption started at about 5.30am.
+Train services were gradually restored from 8am and all services were restored just before 10am.
 Dakota and Mountbatten stations were the last two to resume operations.
 Investigations were carried out, and the fault was traced back to a faulty cable beneath the platform level at Dakota station.
 27,000 passengers were affected by the disruption during the four hour delay, with bus bridging services plying the Circle Line route.

 In late August 2016, intermittent signal interference led to a five-day series of train disruptions.
 The issue reappeared in November.
-A team of data scientists explored the data and discovered via a Marey Chart visualization that it was caused by hardware problems, sending errant signals from a "rogue" train, PV46.
+A team of data scientists explored the data and discovered via a Marey chart visualization that it was caused by hardware problems, sending errant signals from a "rogue" train, PV46.

+On 30 September 2023, due to the discovery of a crack on the rails near Promenade station, delays of about 30 minutes occurred between Dhoby Ghaut, Marina Bay, and Stadium stations for 14 hours.

+On 17 September 2024, at 5.50pm, a power outage on the Circle Line disrupted services along the entire line, with 11 trains stalled in the tunnels.
+Power was restored by 6.05pm, and SMRT staff had to manually drive the stalled trains to their next stations, causing delays of about 30 minutes,.
+Normal train services fully resumed by 7.40pm.
+Investigations show that the disruption was first caused by a circuit breaker that tripped in the Traction Safety Shutdown System (TSSS) cubicle.
+After SMRT's maintenance team reset the circuit breaker, they had concerns that the fault might reoccur and decided to replace the main circuit breaker that had also tripped.
+They powered down the TSSS cubicle as a safety precaution, but caused another circuit breaker to trip, which led to the loss of power on the entire line.
+The maintenance team had failed to seek clearance from the head of CCL operations before proceeding with the maintenance, and such maintenance work should have been done during engineering hours while trains were not running.

+On 18 September 2024, at around 8pm, a fire in the Traction Safety Shutdown System (TSSS) cubicle was detected, triggering a power shutdown along the entire line as part of a safety feature.
+This comes one day after a power fault that affected the entire line as well.
+The fire was extinguished, and traction power was restored within 10 minutes.
+Full train services resumed at 8.15pm.
+After the incident, SMRT said that the procurement of a replacement TSSS cubicle with enhanced features, is being expedited.
+Systemic improvements will also be made, including enhancements to the Circle Line's signalling and PA systems, as well as fail-safe and fail-soft features.